Chernivtsi Regional Art Museum: Interior

 The building has an expressive interior.
 The lobby of the first floor is decorated with six columns.
 At the beginning of the grand staircase are two pylons ending with male and female busts on figured pedestals.
 A wide staircase framed by wrought iron bars with floral and ornithomorphic ornaments leads from the first to the second and third floors.
 The staircases between the floors are decorated with large stained-glass windows with plant motifs — images of bright flowers and green leaves.

-On one of the stained-glass windows on the third floor, the historic coat of arms of Bukovyna is inscribed in plant motifs.
+On one of the stained-glass windows on the third floor, the historic coat of arms of Bukovina is inscribed in plant motifs.

 In the center of the second-floor lobby are four columns and a trapezoidal marble fireplace decorated with wrought copper featuring floral ornamentation.
 The space of the second and third floors is united by an oval opening, decorated with a relief ornament and forged bars, identical to those on the stairs.
 The contours of this slot are repeated in the oval ceiling of the third floor.
 This large allegorical composition on canvas with images of female figures and putti is somewhat different from the rest of the decor, stylistically approaching academic art.
 Its creation is attributed to a Ukrainian artist Mykola Ivasyuk.

 Collection

 The collection includes about 12,000 exhibits of the main, research and auxiliary funds.
-The basis of the museum collection is Bukovynian art of the 17th–20th centuries, including expositions of household and glass icons and painters of the 18th–19th centuries, including German painter Eduard von Grützner, Epaminonda Bucevschi and a Polish illustrator and local ethnographer Augusta Kochanowska.
-The collection of icon painting of the 17th–20th centuries includes Bukovyna household images, icons on glass, valuable works of folk and professional icon painting..
+The basis of the museum collection is Bukovinian art of the 17th–20th centuries, including expositions of household and glass icons and painters of the 18th–19th centuries, including German painter Eduard von Grützner, Epaminonda Bucevschi and a Polish illustrator and local ethnographer Augusta Kochanowska.
+The collection of icon painting of the 17th–20th centuries includes Bukovina household images, icons on glass, valuable works of folk and professional icon painting..
 Painters of the 18th-19th centuries, including German painter Eduard von Grützner and E. Buchevsky.

 In the 1990s, after a series of ethnographic expeditions across the Chernivtsi oblast, the museum came into possession of a collection of religious banners, being now exhibited as a part of "Archangel Michael" exposition.

-Exhibits & Publications
+Exhibits and publications

 During the museum's tenure, a significant number of exhibitions have been organized, and projects developed.
 Prior to February 2022, a series of annual openings were developed, including art actions and events for the enhancement of the cultural life of the city and the country.

 The exhibition work of the Chernivtsi Art Museum is closely related to scientific and educational activities.
-Employees of the Chernivtsi Art Museum are the authors of numerous publications on art, including scientific publications, a number of catalogs and booklets about the work of Bukovyna artists.
+Employees of the Chernivtsi Art Museum are the authors of numerous publications on art, including scientific publications, a number of catalogs and booklets about the work of Bukovina artists.